 Then there are your overheads to consider – also known as “indirect costs”.
 These include things such as electricity bills, rent and advertising – right down to the coffee in your staff meeting!

 When you have tallied up the costs of all of the above, start thinking about your profit margin.

 Your profit margin percentage is the total profit divided by the total revenue.

 Do some research and find out what the usual markup is in your industry for your product type – sometimes it can be as much as 100%.

 You can also help retailers along by providing a “suggested retail price” – i.e. how much you would advise them to sell your product for.

 This will help them understand how much they can profit from your product when selling it to their customers.

-- Establish you minimum order quantity
+Establish your minimum order quantity

 One of the first questions you will get asked by retailers looking to buy your wholesale product is: “What’s your minimum order quantity?”

 This refers to the minimum amount of products you require a buyer to purchase in order to accept their order.